biostatsPMH/swimplot/README.md

 "# swimplot"

+Changes in 1.2

+Fix the arrow function so the length can be specified

 To do

-Fix the arrow function

 Add text